lucyshen7/beleaf/README.md

 In the other terminal, `cd` into `express-back-end`.
 Run `npm install` or `yarn` to install the dependencies, then `npm start` or `yarn start` to launch the server.

-In the browser, you can click on the button and see the data get loaded.

 ## Create DB for local env.
 CREATE USER beleaf WITH PASSWORD 'beleaf';